cailleanC1C/C1C-Recruitment/docs/contracts/CollaborationContract.md

    * Move **one Codex prompt at a time.**
    * Analyze results before the next.
    * Never batch prompts.
+   * update relevant docs with EACH PR so documentaion always stays up to date and fresh.
 ---

 ### 🔹 Guardrails & Boundaries